 "In the next 10-15 years as we have about one billion new people shifting into the middle class, a lot of them are going to want to eat dairy products and that's going to be a driver as pressure goes on the environment."
 As an example, thing about chocolate, McCauley says.
 "China has really discovered chocolate and consumption is expected to double by 2022.
 There are not enough cocoa plants on earth to sustain that and we probably couldn't grow that many if we started now," he says.
 "So to me that that means we will end up doing some biotechnology magic on it.
 It will be something that looks and feels and tastes like cocoa but is probably grown in a vat."
 Ultimately, it will become more expensive to produce food the old way, particularly as the focus goes on global warming and the cost of protecting the environment rises.
 "Everyone wants to protect the environment and everyone wants to have good food cheap," McCauley says.
 For big agriculture companies, there will still be opportunity to produce premium foods in traditional ways, but they will also need to stay up to speed with new technologies.

 In the next 10-15 years as we have about 1 billion new people shifting into the middle class, a lot of them are going to want to eat dairy products and that's going to be a driver as pressure goes on the environment.

+"This is a big disruption and I think we need to treat it seriously," Priest says.
 "If we are serious about our sustainability and our grass-fed story, these sorts of technologies mean everyone has to get on the bus and have this discussion about what we need to do."

 Founded by Patrick Brown, Impossible Foods is a Silicon Valley company started in 2011.
 It spent the next five years (and more than $220m) researching every aspect of the sensory experience of meat, from how it looks raw, to how it sizzles, to its texture.